mongodb/specifications/source/uri-options/uri-options.rst

      - defined in `max staleness spec <https://github.com/mongodb/specifications/blob/master/source/max-staleness/max-staleness.rst#api>`_
      - no
      - The maximum replication lag, in wall clock time, that a secondary can suffer and still be eligible for server selection

+   * - minPoolSize
+     - positive integer
+     - defined in `collection pooling spec <https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling.rst##connection-pool-options-1>`_
+     - required for drivers with connection pools
+     - The maximum number of clients or connections able to be created by a pool at a given time

    * - readConcernLevel
      - any string (`to allow for forwards compatibility with the server <https://github.com/mongodb/specifications/blob/master/source/read-write-concern/read-write-concern.rst#unknown-levels-and-additional-options-for-string-based-readconcerns>`_)